givetomurasomechapstick/givetomurasomechapstick/README.md

 BASIC //

-PLEASE DNI IF UNDER 9 OR 18+ UNLESS CLOSE FRIEND!!
+PLEASE DNI IF UNDER 9 OR 18+ UNLESS FRIEND!!
+If i happen to int first w/out knowing youre over 18/under 9 than pls let me know if you can!!

 I am shy, and my interaction / social levels change randomly ok?